Italy North vs South

-North: Italians prefer a few glasses of wine in a nice bar and chatting with family and friends than clubbing but this is more noticeable in the north.
+North: Italians prefer a few glasses of wine in a nice bar and chatting with family and friends than clubbing, but this is more noticeable in the north.
 Rimini on the east coast is a popular seaside resort and has a number of beach bars and clubs to cater for the summer tourists.
 The bar scene beside the Navigli canal in Milan offers a selection of sociable cocktail bars and fabulous eateries, with plenty of cheap hotels nearby.
-Venice has a strict policy on live music late at night but the bars in the Campo Santa Margherita attract a local crowd as does the area of the Piazza di Santo Spirito in Florence.
+Venice has a strict policy on live music late at night but the bars in the Campo Santa Margherita attract a local crowd as do

 Best for beaches